 Bed

-The most important part of sleeping in a van is (surprise, surprise) a bed.
-As I mentioned, the one conversion we had was a wooden bed platform in lieu of the back seats.
-We were able to store all our stuff under the bed this way, since the seats were gone.
-I’m sure it was more comfortable this way too, instead of laying a mattress on possibly uneven seats.
-If there’s one conversion you’ll make, I’d recommend you do this one too.
+The most important part of sleeping in a van is (no surprise) a bed.
+As mentioned, the one conversion I had was a wooden bed platform in lieu of the back seats.
+I was able to store all my stuff under the bed this way, since the seats were gone.
+I’m sure it was more comfortable this way, instead of laying a mattress on uneven seats.
+If there’s one conversion you’ll make, I’d recommend this one.

-As my mom always says, you sleep how you make your bed (a rough translation).
+As my mom always says, you sleep how you make your bed (a rough translation of a Polish saying).
 Basically, if you make up your bed well, you’ll sleep well too.
 And good sleep is important if you’re driving a lot!

 Window covers